The Maternal and Child Health (MCH) Program provides public health education in:

 Practicum (SPHL 9980)

 All Maternal and Child Health students complete a 300 hour practicum to gain practical experience.
-The practicum is usually competed after core courses are completed.
+The practicum is usually completed after core courses are completed.

 Culminating Experience (SPHL 7950)